ajtadeo/CS111-UCLA/lab0/README.md

 # A Kernel Seedling

-This program counts the total number of running programs in the system and prints value in `/proc/count`.
+This program counts the total number of running programs in the system and outputs the value in `/proc/count`.

 ## Building